 If you need to follow up

-Give the office at least two weeks to respond — college financial aid offices are busy places most of the year, and when the economy is difficult, they are likely to be dealing with even more appeal letters.
+Give the office at least two weeks to respond — college financial aid offices are busy places most of the year, and if the economy is difficult, they're likely to be dealing with more appeal letters than usual.

 After those two weeks, send an email to the person to whom you initially wrote.
 Keep it short, polite, and professional.
 That gets your request top of their mind again, without wasting their time.
 You should also include a copy of your original letter just in case it got lost along the way.